-- The copyright notice above and this permission notice must be preserved complete on all complete or partial copies. - Any translation or derived work must be approved by the author in writing before redistribution. - Any translation or derived work must be approved by the author in writing before redistribution. - If you distribute this work in parts, instructions for obtaining the complete version of this manual must be included, and any means for obtaining a complete version provided. - Small portions may be reproduced as illustrations for reviews or quotes in other works without this permission notice if proper citation is given.
-Exceptions to these rules may be granted for academic purposes: Write to the author and ask.
+- The copyright notice above, and this permission notice, must be preserved completely on all complete or partial copies. - Any translation or derived work must be approved by the author in writing before redistribution. - If you distribute this work in parts, instructions for obtaining the complete version of this manual must be included, and any means for obtaining a complete version provided. - Small portions may be reproduced as illustrations for reviews or quotes in other works without this permission notice if proper citation is given.
+Exceptions to these rules may be granted for academic purposes; please write to the author to ask for an exception.
 These restrictions are here to protect us as authors, not to restrict you as learners and educators.